The Association of Online Publishers is committed to protecting and respecting your privacy. Our aim is to be clear and open about what we do and why.

 All our employees/contractors and data processors (i.e., those who process your personal data on our behalf, for the purposes listed above), who have access to, and are associated with the processing of personal data, are obliged to respect the confidentiality of our site visitors’ personal data.

 You have the right to see, delete or correct the personal data that we hold about you, and the right to object to us using your data for marketing purposes or to transferring your data to a third party.
-If you would like to find out more about our privacy policies, how we are using your data or to make a complaint then please contact our Data Protection Officer – Sheryl Paul at email@example.com.
+If you would like to find out more about our privacy policies, how we are using your data or to make a complaint then please contact our Data Protection Officer – Sheryl Treadwell at firstname.lastname@example.org.

 Our site may, from time to time, contain links to and from the websites of our partner sites.
 If you follow a link to a third party websites, please note that these websites have their own privacy policies and that we do not accept any responsibility or liability for these policies.
 Please check these policies before you submit any personal data to these websites.